vladbabii/printer.spire.config.klipper/README.md

-# printer.spire.config.klipper
+# "Spire" Delta Printer

-Spire Delta Printer with Klipper
+Delta Printer with a Klipper heart ...